farmdawgnation/wepay-scala/README.md

 APIs were engineered to immitate lift-mongodb as closely as possible (because let's be honest, lift-mongodb is pretty elegant to work with).

+This project is released under the terms of the Apache License 2.0.

 ## Getting Started

 ### Overview